Repetitive sounds are very noticeable to humans. In games, we’re always trying to vary effects, so they don’t sound too similar.

 Additionally, this allows us to demonstrate how easy it is to build your own nodes with custom functionality.

-directory, create a new script.
+In the props/ directory, create a new script.
 Call it

 At the top, write: